EvolvedHQ/cookiecutter-kata-gtest/{{ cookiecutter.kata|lower }}/README.md

 $ make -j8 unit
 ```

-## The TDD microcycle
+## The TDD cycle

-TDD gives you a very fast feedback cycle, and helps you build a
+TDD gives you a very fast feedback cycle, and helps you evolve a
-solution incrementally, in baby steps.
-TDD gives you feedback on your
+solution incrementally, in very small steps.
+TDD gives you feedback
-design and lets you make many, small, incremental improvements to your
+on your design and lets you make many, small improvements to your
-code - you can do this with confidence because the tests will catch
+code.
+You can do this with confidence because the tests will catch any
-any regressions.
+accidental regression as you apply these refactorings.

-TDD uses a microcycle of three phases, always starting with RED : a
+TDD uses a cycle of three phases, always starting with RED : a
 failing test, or failing compilation.

 ```